Islam in Belgium: Opposition

 The Brussels-based group, Bruxelloise et Voilée was founded in March 2015 and is led by young Belgian Muslim women.
 It lists its goal as "promot[ing] a multicultural society by fighting against discrimination and stereotypes, in particular against Muslim veiled women."
 The CCIB records and reports rates of Islamophobia, and campaigning against anti-Muslim bigotry in Belgium.

 The "Open Schools 4 Women" campaign led by the CCIB was launched in September 2016, represented via the hashtag #OpenSchools4Women, and aims to promote Muslim women to wear the headscarf in schools.
 Similarly, the "Open Job Testing" project, backed by Brussels MP Didier Gosuin, was launched by CCIB in October 2016 with aims to address the obstacles to employment faced by individuals when accessing the job market and compile statistical evidence pertaining to discrimination in the labour market.
 The European Network Against Racism presented its work to combat growing anti-Muslim prejudice.

-Following the passage of Executive Order 13769 by U.S. President Donald Trump, a student protest took place in Brussels at the Brussels Stock Exchange in solidarity with Muslim refugees and Muslim Belgians.
+Following the passage of Executive Order 13769 by U.S. President Donald Trump, a student protest took place in Brussels at the Place de la Bourse/Beursplein in solidarity with Muslim refugees and Muslim Belgians.